Father of 2, deported to El Salvador, allowed return to US

 “This could have been avoided,” he said.
 “It could have been more humane.
 It could have been more decent.”

-Green flew to El Salvador on Monday to greet the Escobar family and accompany them to Houston.
+On Monday, Green flew to El Salvador again — this time to greet the Escobar family and accompany them to Houston.
 Escobar carried with him the American flag that Green had brought him earlier.

 Sitting in an airport waiting room, Escobar held his daughter in his arms and recounted all the things he had missed while in El Salvador: birthdays, holidays, anniversaries.
 He already had plans to take the family to the nearby bayside town of Galveston for the Fourth of July holiday on Thursday to eat crawfish and watch fireworks.